 |CIVEROLO, EDWIN - Retired ARS Employee|

 |GROVES, RUSSELL - University Of Wisconsin|

 Technical Abstract: Xylella fastidiosa (Xf) causes disease in many commercial crops including almond leaf scorch (ALS) disease in susceptible almond (Prunus dulcis).
 In this study, genetic diversity and population structure of Xf associated with ALS disease were evaluated.
-Strains from two almond production sites in the San Joaquin Valley of California were collected and analyzed with multiple locus DNA markers.
-The distribution of genotypes, combined with UPGMA and PCA analyses identified two major genetic clusters that were associated with cultivars ‘Sonora’ and ‘Nonpareil’ regardless of the year of study or location.
-These relationships suggest that host selection and adaptation are major driving forces that are shaping ALS Xf population structure in the San Joaquin Valley.
-This finding could provide insight into understanding pathogen adaptation and host selection in the context of ALS disease dynamics.
+Strains isolated from two almond production sites in the San Joaquin Valley of California were analyzed with simple sequence repeat (SSR) markers.
+The distribution of genotypes, combined with UPGMA and STRUCTURE analyses, revealed two major genetic clusters that were associated with cultivars, ‘Sonora’ and ‘Nonpareil’, regardless of the year of study or location.
+These relationships suggest that host selection and adaptation are major driving forces shaping ALS Xf population structure in the San Joaquin Valley.
+This finding may provide insight into understanding pathogen adaptation and host selection in the context of ALS disease dynamics.